forestgrape/coronavirus/index.md

 ## Updates
-- 5.10./6.10. moved from literal single page (all content in index.md) to multi-page.
+- 5.10./6.10. moved from literal single-page (all content in index.md) to multiple pages.
 Pages including short description are in the in the [content](#content).
   > Even though I liked the single page version since it acknowledges the connections, multi-page is simpler to manage and easier to make the topics as self-contained as possible.
 - 21.9. new section [Backtracing the Natural Habitat of Sars-CoV-1/2](#backtrace-habitat)
 - 30.7.
 Updates and corrections across the page in work/in the process of writing down: